 In a digitally connected world, access to mental health care should be a given, regardless of where a person lives.
 By combining technology with a patient-centered approach, the integrated care model in outpatient telepsychiatry has the potential to eliminate the access gap, improve care delivery and value, and get more people the treatment they need.

-Regroup is an organization which facilitates the use of telepsychiatry and telepsychotherapy in practices across the US.
+Regroup is an organization that facilitates the use of telepsychiatry and telepsychotherapy in practices across the US.